A Simple Project Plan Template To Collaborate On Web Content

 We’ll start first with the pages of the site that we’re designing and updating.
 The template organises these pages into the corresponding menus that those pages belong to.
 (The “About” page of your website, for instance, will likely be included in the Main Menu of the site.)

-If you follow the template from left to right, you can walk through what is required for each page, when setting them up on your website.
+If you follow the simple project plan template from left to right, you can walk through what is required for each page, when setting them up on your website.

-Next you’ll want to determine who is writing copy for each page, when that copy was received, who has reviewed the copy, etc.
+Determine who is writing copy for each page, when that copy will be reviewed and who has reviewed the copy, etc.

 The next section of the template is about the images that you’ll be using for the corresponding pages.
 A “hero image” refers to a large banner image that usually “Heroes” the page at the top.
 A good example of a hero image is the one below from Life in Greenville.
 Simple and bold, it easily captures a visitor’s attention and is displayed prominently on the page.